tobiKad/sidata/README.md

 # sidata
-run the script then follow the link: https://www.labvanced.com/player.html?id=22745
+run the script import dependencies (pip install WebSocket-client) then follow the link: https://www.labvanced.com/player.html?id=22745

 Look on the output from python server.
 It should looks like this: